In this tutorial, I will explain how to create an object with polygon modeling using 3dsMax.

 Choose [FFD 4×4×4] from the modifier list.

-Change the viewpoint, and display the top surface.
+Change the viewpoint and display the top surface.

 Each point is editable, just as with normal objects.

-We are done with the preparation now.
+We are done with all the preparation.

 Change the select mode from [Set Volume] to [Control point].

 We can freely transform it from there, so select each point and edit it.

 Next, let’s create the legs to attach the adjusters to.

 We will use a modifier for this also.

 The modifiers we are using are the following.